getappbox/AppBox-iOSAppsWirelessInstallation/README.md

 AppBox is a tool for iOS developers to build and deploy Development, Ad-Hoc and In-house (Enterprise) applications directly to the devices from your Dropbox account.

 #### ⚠️ WARNING
-Since 2 March 2021, Dropbox makes some changes that break all existing apps uploaded using the AppBox version 2.9.1 or earlier.
+Since 2 March 2021, Dropbox made some changes that break all existing apps uploaded using the AppBox version 2.9.1 or earlier.
 So, Please use the [latest version of AppBox](https://getappbox.com/download/) if you are facing any installation issues.
 Please check more details [here](https://github.com/vineetchoudhary/AppBox-iOSAppsWirelessInstallation/issues/217).

 # Features